COVID-19 / Coronavirus updates

 A. Elective surgery was initially cancelled but the Premier announced on Wednesday, April 22 that a number of procedures would be resuming.
 This has since been expanded.
 For more information, click here.

 Q. Are Broome’s major events continuing?
 I want to hold an event – can I?

-A. The Shire of Broome has cancelled all of its events from now until June 30, including the Chinatown Discovery Festival, which was scheduled for May 8-10.
+A. The Shire of Broome has cancelled up until June 30, including the Chinatown Discovery Festival, which was scheduled for May 8-10.
 Shire-run community picnics in the park have been cancelled.